-Outside the room I can hear the attic ladder being pulled from the ceiling.
+Outside the room I hear the attic ladder being pulled from the ceiling.

 More silence follows.

-A splutter escapes his throat as he puts the ladders in place.
-I hear the creak escape from the metal step as he shifts his weight onto it.
+A splutter escapes his throat as he puts the ladder in place.
+I hear the creak escape from the metal step as he puts his weight onto it.